Hair Labs · Science Series

 However, our understanding of the mechanism has sharpened.
 Scientists can now pinpoint exactly why the system fails — from stem cell depletion to signalling breakdowns.
 This allows researchers to focus on high-potential biological candidates that realistically protect these pathways.

-Leading this new class are specific antioxidants that help the follicle cope with oxidative stress before damage becomes permanent.
+Leading this new class are specific antioxidants that help the follicle cope with stressors before damage becomes permanent.

 Many antioxidants are plant-derived polyphenols and flavonoids, such as Luteolin, Hesperetin and Diosmetin, which are already used in dermatology to help shield skin from environmental damage.
 The logic is straightforward: if oxidative stress helps push follicle stem cells and pigment cells toward dysfunction, then targeted antioxidants might slow that drift and preserve the niches that keep hair coloured.